General terms and conditions

 Article 9 - The price

-- During the period of validity stated in the offer, the prices of the products and/or services offered will not be increased, except for price changes due to changes in VAT rates.
+1. During the validity period mentioned in the offer, the prices of the products and/or services offered will not be increased, except for price changes due to changes in VAT rates.

-- Contrary to the previous paragraph, the entrepreneur may offer products or services whose prices are subject to fluctuations in the financial market and on which the entrepreneur has no influence, with variable prices.
-These fluctuations and the fact that any listed prices are target prices, are mentioned in the offer.
+2. Contrary to the previous paragraph, the Entrepreneur may offer products or services whose prices are subject to fluctuations in the financial market that are beyond the Entrepreneur's control, with variable prices.
+This link to fluctuations and the fact that any stated prices are target prices shall be stated with the offer.

-- Price increases within 3 months after the conclusion of the contract are only permitted if they are the result of statutory regulations or provisions.
+3. Price increases within 3 months of the conclusion of the agreement are only allowed if they result from legal regulations or provisions.

-- Price increases from 3 months after the conclusion of the agreement are only allowed if the entrepreneur has stipulated this and:
+4. Price increases from 3 months after the conclusion of the contract are only allowed if the entrepreneur has stipulated it and:

-- they are the result of statutory regulations or provisions; or
+• they result from statutory regulations or provisions; or

-- the consumer has the right to terminate the contract as of the day on which the price increase takes effect.
+• the consumer has the power to terminate the agreement from the day on which the price increase takes effect.

-- The prices mentioned in the offer of products or services are inclusive of VAT.
+5. The prices mentioned in the offer of products or services include VAT.

-- All prices are subject to printing and typographical errors.
-No liability is accepted for the consequences of printing and typesetting errors.
-In case of printing and typesetting errors, the entrepreneur is not obliged to deliver the product according to the wrong price.
+6. All prices are subject to printing and typesetting errors.
+No liability is accepted for the consequences of misprints and typesetting errors.
+In the event of misprints and typesetting errors, the entrepreneur is not obliged to deliver the product according to the incorrect price.

 Article 10 - Conformity and warranty

-- The entrepreneur guarantees that the products and / or services meet the agreement, the specifications stated in the offer, the reasonable requirements of reliability and / or usability and the date of the conclusion of the agreement existing legal provisions and / or government regulations.
+1. The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications mentioned in the offer, the reasonable requirements of soundness and/or usability and the existing statutory provisions and/or government regulations on the date of the conclusion of the agreement.
 If agreed, the entrepreneur also guarantees that the product is suitable for other than normal use.

-- A guarantee provided by the entrepreneur, manufacturer or importer does not affect the legal rights and claims that the consumer under the agreement can assert against the entrepreneur.
+2. A guarantee provided by the entrepreneur, manufacturer or importer does not affect the legal rights and claims that the consumer can assert against the entrepreneur on the basis of the agreement.

-- Any defects or incorrectly delivered products must be reported in writing to the entrepreneur within 2 months after delivery.
-Return of the products must be in the original packaging and in new condition.
+3. Any defective or wrongly delivered products should be reported to the entrepreneur in writing within 2 months after delivery.
+Products must be returned in their original packaging and in new condition.

-- The entrepreneur's warranty period corresponds to the manufacturer's warranty period.
-However, the entrepreneur is never responsible for the ultimate suitability of the products for each individual application by the consumer, nor for any advice regarding the use or application of the products.
+4. The entrepreneur's guarantee period corresponds to the manufacturer's guarantee period.
+However, the entrepreneur is never responsible for the final suitability of the products for each individual application by the consumer, nor for any advice regarding the use or application of the products.

-- the consumer has repaired and/or processed the delivered products himself or has had them repaired and/or processed by third parties;
+• the consumer has repaired and/or modified the delivered products himself or had them repaired and/or modified by third parties;

-- the delivered products have been exposed to abnormal conditions or are otherwise treated carelessly or contrary to the instructions of the entrepreneur and/or have been treated on the packaging;
+• the delivered products have been exposed to abnormal conditions or otherwise treated carelessly or contrary to the instructions of the entrepreneur and/or treated on the packaging;

-- the defect is wholly or partly the result of regulations which the government has imposed or will impose with regard to the nature or the quality of the materials used.
+• the defectiveness is entirely or partly the result of regulations imposed or to be imposed by the government on the nature or quality of the materials used.

 Article 11 - Delivery and execution

-- The entrepreneur will take the greatest possible care in receiving and executing orders of products and in assessing applications for the provision of services.
+1. The entrepreneur will take the greatest possible care when receiving and executing orders for products and when assessing requests for the provision of services.

-- The place of delivery shall be the address that the consumer has given to the company.
+2. The place of delivery is the address that the consumer has made known to the company.

-- Subject to what is stated in paragraph 4 of this article, the company will execute accepted orders expeditiously but at the latest within 30 days, unless the consumer has agreed to a longer delivery period.
-If the delivery is delayed, or if an order can not or only partially be carried out, the consumer will receive notice of this at the latest 30 days after he placed the order.
-In that case, the consumer has the right to dissolve the contract free of charge.
-The consumer has no right to compensation.
+3. Subject to what is stated in paragraph 4 of this article, the company will execute accepted orders with convenient speed but at the latest within 30 days, unless the consumer has agreed to a longer delivery period.
+If delivery is delayed, or if an order cannot or can only be partially carried out, the consumer will be informed about this at the latest 30 days after the order was placed.
+In that case, the consumer has the right to dissolve the agreement without costs.
+The consumer is not entitled to any compensation.

-- All delivery times are indicative.
-The consumer cannot derive any rights from any of these terms.
-Exceeding a term does not entitle the consumer to compensation.
+4. All delivery periods are indicative.
+The consumer cannot derive any rights from any terms mentioned.
+Exceeding a deadline does not entitle the consumer to compensation.

-- If delivery of an ordered product turns out to be impossible, the entrepreneur will make every effort to make a replacement article available.
-At the latest upon delivery, it will be clearly and comprehensibly stated that a replacement article will be delivered.
-For replacement items, the right of withdrawal cannot be excluded.
+6. If delivery of an ordered product turns out to be impossible, the entrepreneur will make an effort to provide a replacement article.
+At the latest upon delivery, it will be reported in a clear and comprehensible manner that a replacement article is being delivered.
+With replacement articles, the right of withdrawal cannot be excluded.
 The costs of any return shipment shall be borne by the entrepreneur.

-- The risk of damage and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a previously appointed and announced representative, unless expressly agreed otherwise.
+7. The risk of damage and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a representative previously designated and made known to the entrepreneur, unless explicitly agreed otherwise.

 Article 12 - Duration transactions: duration, termination and renewal